 - undertake traineeships and apprenticeships within an educational and industry context.

-Students are able to undertake VET both within the curriculum and externally from Year 10 level.
+In 2020, students are able to undertake VET both within the curriculum and externally from Year 10 level.
 (Some funding is dependent on student age.)

 Golden Grove High School offers a range of flexible learning options for students to complete VET competencies and qualifications.